How to Comply With California's Fair Pay Act

 Step 1: Audit and Review All Pay Practices

-An employer should begin by auditing its pay practices for its organization as a whole rather than just at a single location and rooting out any wage differentials based on sex.
+An employer should begin by auditing its pay practices for its organization as a whole rather than just at a single location and rooting out any wage differentials based on sex, race or ethnicity.
 An employer should review pay policies, job descriptions and salaries of all current employees in the same job title with the same duties and responsibilities, but also as compared to other job titles where employees are performing substantially similar work in terms of effort, skill and responsibilities.
 An employer should compare compensation including base salary, bonuses, equity, benefits and other forms of compensation.
-An employer must then re-adjust for any gender differences in pay unless the gender differences can be explained by a seniority system, a merit system, a system measuring earning by quantity or quality of production or a bona fide factor other than sex such as education, training or experience.
+An employer must then re-adjust for any differences in pay unless those differences can be explained by a seniority system, a merit system, a system measuring earning by quantity or quality of production or a bona fide factor other than sex, race or ethnicity such as education, training or experience.

-An employer may only rely on a bona fide factor other than sex (i.e., education, training or experience) if the employer can show that the factor is not based on or derived from a sex-based differential in compensation, is job-related with respect to the positon and is consistent with business necessity.
+An employer may only rely on a bona fide factor only if the employer can show that the factor is not based on or derived from a sex-based, race-based or ethnicity-based differential in compensation, is job-related with respect to the position and is consistent with business necessity.
 Business necessity means an overriding legitimate business purpose such that the factor relied upon effectively fulfills the business purpose it is supposed to serve.
 If an alternative business practice serves the same purpose and meets the employer's business needs without producing the wage differential and inequality in pay, the employer must adjust the compensation and cure the disparity in pay.
+A prior salary earned by an employee shall not by itself justify any disparity in compensation under the defense that an employer relied on a bona fide factor to justify the pay differential.

 If an employer discovers wage differentials during the audit, the employer should modify compensation systems and change job titles, descriptions or functions if need be to correct disparities.
 On a going forward basis, an employer should be sure to continually monitor this and establish clear compensation guidelines including guideline regarding bonuses and increases.
 An employer should make sure to use to use this criteria consistently.
 If there is a deviation, an employer should document the good faith basis for the decision.